twilio/twilio-live-interactive-video/README.md

 1. Enter any unique name in the `Full name` field.
 1. Tap `Continue`.
 1. Tap `Create Event` to host a new stream or `Join Event` to join a stream as a viewer or a speaker.

+## Services Used

+This application uses Twilio Functions, Twilio Conversations, and Twilio Sync in addition to Twilio Video Rooms and Twilio Live resources.
+Note that by deploying and using this application, your will be incurring usage for these services and will be billed for usage.